initmahesh/MLAI-community-labs/Lab3/ChatGPT_Agents.md

     ![image](https://github.com/initmahesh/MLAI-community-labs/assets/72710483/0360c5e8-9f32-4fce-bc35-13369afc3d47)

-13. Insert the OpenAPI schema you had created earlier in the Schema field.
+13. Insert the OpenAPI schema you had created earlier in the Schema field **OR** Copy it from Here [Schema](Airtable_OpenAPI.yaml).

+    Change the Server URL and PATH, with your own Server URL and PATH that you had saved earlier- Follow these Instructions if you haven't already done it [Click Here](#opschema)

     This is what it should look like.
     ![image](https://github.com/initmahesh/MLAI-community-labs/assets/72710483/516759a8-3788-4dc7-96bf-fc27cfe000a2)

     Down below you will find the `Test` button.
 You can use this button to see if the agent is able to use the OpenAPI schema to call the API successfully or not.